maniospas/smoll/docs/std.md

 15. out of bounds

 ### neq - not equals
-*Defined in: std/core/string.s line 213*
+*Defined in: std/core/string.s line 215*

 ```rust
 neq(str, str) -> (bool)
 ```
+Level of abstraction:

-Levels of abstraction: 1 to 5 (0 are builtins or raw C code, 1 calls those, etc.)
+1 to 5 (0 are builtins or raw C code, 1 calls those, etc.)

 ### neq - not equals